A World of Inspiration

 Penrose Heritage Museum

-Owned and operated by El Pomar Foundation, the nonprofit grant-making organization founded by the Penroses in 1937.
-Located next to Broadmoor Hall, admission is complimentary.
+In 1941 Julie opened a carriage house museum to display and preserve the mode of transportation that she and Spencer had enjoyed.
+It is now owned and operated by El Pomar Foundation, the nonprofit grant-making organization founded by the Penroses in 1937.
+The museum is located across the street from the hotel, next to Broadmoor Hall.
+Admission is complimentary.
 While the museum is designed as a self-guided experience, guided tours are available with advance reservation by calling (719) 577-7065.

 LEARN MORE